ecarlotti/node-red-contrib-msal-certauth/README.md

 ## Unit-Testing /Test JWT

-- Install node via `npm i node-red-contrib-msalcertauth`
+- Install node via `npm i node-red-contrib-msal-certauth`
 - Set the proper clientId, tenantId in the config.json file.
 - Run `npm test`
 - Respone should be a JWT.